 Taste and Scent Repellents for Deer

 Repellents seem to be the most common solution, but they're generally not the most effective.
 They can manage mild to moderate deer problems if you start as soon as you see damage and rotate through different types.
 Both scent and taste repellents are available, and some commercial products combine the two.
-Scent repellents include rotten eggs, garlic, human hair, bars of soap, and deer fear pheromones.
-If you opt to used soap bars, pieces must be hung on wires for the smell to circulate, so this option may not appeal to you if you're dealing with an ornamental garden.
+Scent repellents include rotten eggs, garlic, bars of soap, and deer fear pheromones.
+If you opt to used soap bars, pieces must be hung on wires for the smell to circulate, and you’ll need a ton to keep the deer away, so this option may not appeal to you if you're dealing with an ornamental garden.
 Deer pheromones repellents work by emitting a smell that deer release when frightened to warn other deer to stay away.

 Scaring Deer Away